 However, if a dish or service exceeds your expectations, the tips about 2 – 5 USD would be acceptable, right?

-Discovering Vietnamese food is a wonderful experience that any other traveler should try, so we have the local delicacies column in each destination; for each dish, we have recommended restaurants that we surveyed.
-Please refer to the destinations category and discover Vietnam your way!
+Exploring Vietnamese food is a wonderful experience that any other traveler should try, so we have the local delicacies column in each destination; please learn more here!

 Before the end of this article, we want to hear from you!
-If you have eaten Vietnamese food, please help us vote “what is your favorite Vietnamese food?”.
+What is your favorite Vietnamese food?
 Your share will be a great reference for those planning to come to Vietnam.